Financial Aid Overview

 What is the FAFSA?

 FAFSA stands for Free Application for Federal Student Aid.
 Students complete the FAFSA so that their eligibility for federal aid programs like grants, federal work-study, and student loans can be determined.
 Complete the FAFSA online at www.fafsa.gov.
 The FAFSA website will walk you through all the questions you need to answer.
 Best of all, there is no charge to complete the FAFSA.
-To complete your application, you will need a PIN number.
-The PIN number is used to electronically sign your FAFSA.
-You can obtain your pin at www.pin.ed.gov.
+To complete your application, you will need a FSA ID number.
+The FSA ID number is used to electronically sign your FAFSA.
+You can create your FSA ID at fafsa.gov.
 Most students complete a FAFSA annually, in preparation for the upcoming school year.
 The FAFSA is available every year beginning January 1st and we encourage students to apply as soon after January 1 as possible in order to be considered all federal aid programs, especially those that may have limited funds.
 Once you complete the FAFSA, the federal processor will send your application information to BGSU, and you will then be notified about the types and amounts of said available to you.

 What is the difference between a dependent and an independent student?